 People with disabilities are part of the rich diversity in law schools and the legal profession.
 State and federal laws ensure that people with disabilities have equal access to educational and employment opportunities.
-Law schools are required to accommodate students with disabilities, and the Law School Admission Council is committed to helping you request the accommodations you need to take the LSAT.
+This directory, compiled by the American Bar Association, provides information on the disability-related programs at law schools throughout the United States.